vercel/examples/edge-middleware/feature-flag-and-ab-testing-hypertune/README.md

 [Hypertune](https://www.hypertune.com/) is the type-safe feature flag, A/B testing and app configuration platform.
 Built for TypeScript, Next.JS, Vercel and the modern stack.

+The Hypertune SDK works on both the server and the client, so you don't need to set up and use different SDKs in your Next.JS app.
+It comes with the Hypertune CLI which auto-generates code from your project schema so you can access your flags, initialize context arguments and update flag logic with end-to-end type-safety.

 This example uses Hypertune with Vercel Edge Config to evaluate feature flags and A/B tests with zero latency and no performance impact to your app.

-The Hypertune SDK works on both the server and the client, so you don't need to set up and use different SDKs in your Next.JS app.

 ## Deploy with Vercel